Vet Tech Internships & Externships Guide (2026)

 Veterinary Technician Internship Program – University of Florida Health

-In order to apply for the program, students must be graduates of an AVMA-accredited veterinary technology program and be eligible to sit for the Veterinary Technician National Exam (VTNE).
+In order to apply for the programs, students must be graduates of an AVMA-accredited veterinary technology program and be eligible to sit for the Veterinary Technician National Exam (VTNE).
 They must submit an application form, two letters of recommendation, a letter of interest, official veterinary technology program transcripts, and documentation of their degree and credentials.

-• Location: University of Florida Health, College of Veterinary Medicine
+• Location: University of Florida Health, College of Veterinary Medicine (Gainesville, Florida)

 • Duration: One year

-• Salary: $33,000 annually
+• Salary: Not disclosed

 Veterinary Technician Internship – The Marine Mammal Center